Medical Malpractice Attorneys in New Brunswick, NJ

 NJ medical malpractice law is a highly complex area of law.
 Before you file a medical malpractice claim, you will need to secure the services of a qualified attorney who can help you obtain a certificate of merit from a physician in the same specialty as the doctor who was negligent in your case.
 Beyond that, your attorney will need to have a sound strategy for pursuing damages in your medical malpractice case.

 If you have been the victim of medical malpractice or hospital negligence, it is imperative that you act quickly.
 Failure to file claims, as well as all required forms and documentation, in a timely manner could lead to your claim being declared ineligible.
 New Jersey law imposes strict deadlines and statutes of limitations in medical malpractice cases.
-Mr. Calcagno can make sure you meet all deadlines.
+The Firm can make sure you meet all deadlines.

 Contact an Experienced Medical Malpractice Lawyer with an Office in Newark, New Jersey

 Do not let an insurance company try to bully you into accepting a low settlement offer.
-Andrew Calcagno knows how to deal with insurance companies in medical malpractice cases because he has years of experience negotiating millions of dollars in fair settlements for hospital negligence victims in Union County, Middlesex County, Essex County, Hudson County, Monmouth County, Morris County, and Somerset County.
+The Firm knows how to deal with insurance companies in medical malpractice cases because they have years of experience negotiating millions of dollars in fair settlements for hospital negligence victims in Union County, Middlesex County, Essex County, Hudson County, Monmouth County, Morris County, and Somerset County.
 It’s difficult to know upfront how much your case may be worth.
-Mr. Calcagno will discuss all your options and the possibilities of a successful outcome in your situation.
+The Firm will discuss all your options and the possibilities of a successful outcome in your situation.

-Mr. Calcagno wants to make sure his clients get the individual attention they deserve.
-Therefore, he does not accept every medical malpractice case so he can focus on a small group of clients, providing 24/7 personalized service.
-Call Mr. Calcagno now to discuss your medical malpractice case or schedule a free consultation at his office in Cranford, New Jersey.
+The Firm wants to make sure their clients get the individual attention they deserve.
+Call The Firm now to discuss your medical malpractice case or schedule a free consultation at their office in Cranford, New Jersey.